Kel1vs/RAT-by-kellevs-J_AFF/README.md

 # RAT-by-kellevs-J_AFF
-RAT that works with ngrok by Kellevs and J_AFF
+RAT that works with ngrok to Remote the PC from other person by Kellevs and J_AFF